Rishikabob/MFSR/milestone4.md

 ### Teacher View Prototpye

-The User Stories below is what we implemented in our first prototype.
+The User Stories below is what we implemented in our Teacher View prototype.
+#### User Story 1

-1. <a name="u1"></a>As a teacher I want to be able to communicate to my students though a simple chat box so that I can quickly communicate any concerning issues.
+1. As a teacher I want to be able to communicate to my students though a simple chat box so that I can quickly communicate any concerning issues.
 #### Demo Video

+#### User Story 2
-2. <a name="u3"></a>As a teacher, I want to be able to see my students’ screens so that I can quickly focus my attention on a student that needs help.
+2. As a teacher, I want to be able to see my students’ screens so that I can quickly focus my attention on a student that needs help.
 #### Demo Video

 ##### Prototype
-<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2F2jdxFWFSppvaT0ufsrkUoz%2FStudent-View-Protoype%3Fnode-id%3D25%253A328%26scaling%3Dmin-zoom%26page-id%3D0%253A1%26starting-point-node-id%3D7%253A51%26show-proto-sidebar%3D1" allowfullscreen></iframe>
+<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2Fb23fewnEyw6ymh97GU7s4A%2FTeacher-View-Prototype%3Fnode-id%3D2%253A2%26scaling%3Dmin-zoom%26page-id%3D0%253A1%26starting-point-node-id%3D2%253A2" allowfullscreen></iframe>

 ##### Screen Shots
 ![Teacher View Prototype](Teacher View Proto.png)